vishruthdevan/portfolio/content/posts/detachment.md

 Who does it solely to screw over strangers;

 I write this because I can,
-Not to create an aphorism:
+None of it is an aphorism:
-I'd want me to be, because I can,
+I'd want me to be,
-Not to run an agenda of determinism.
+Because I can.